sparkflows/sparkflows-docs/docs/tutorials/machine-learning/clustering-houses.rst

 Split it
 ---------

-It Split features of prediction using Split Node.
+It splits features of prediction using Split Node.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^